C&C Custom 67: Operational history

-Davies, who enjoyed being crossexamined about himself and his boat by onlookers who assumed he was a workman.
+Davies, who enjoyed being cross-examined about himself and his boat by onlookers who assumed he was a workman.
 By September 1981 Davies and his family had already voyaged from Canada to Bermuda and on to the Virgin Islands.

 Davies, along with family and friends sailed Archangel over 90000 mi in the period from 1980 to 1991, visiting dozens of countries along the way.

 Archangel later became Sir Peter Blake and Lady Blake's family yacht.
 During this period Sir Peter used her as his command boat for Team New Zealand through their successful defence of the America's Cup in 2000.

 Michael Bundock purchased Archangel from Lady Blake in Barcelona in 2004.
 Bundock then spent about two years sailing her halfway around the world, eventually taking her back to his home in New Zealand.
 Archangel is currently based in Auckland and is sailed regularly on the Hauraki Gulf.
 Her sail number is now NZL1040.